Geoferry/Godar/README.md

-# A golang rough implementation of radar map
+# A golang rough implementation of radar chart

 ## ToDo:
 Customize layers and more